jekeymer/Percolate/README.md

 https://gist.github.com/tobin/909424

+The code from the gist link above, here it is mostly encapsulated in the "myHK.h" file.

 To implement a simple gradient colormap, it build from ideas discussed at,

 https://stackoverflow.com/questions/20792445/calculate-rgb-value-for-a-range-of-values-to-create-heat-map

-The code from this gist is mostly encapsulated in the "myHK.h" file.

 To compile: